Behram Kurşunoğlu: Career

-University of Miami

 In 1965, he acted as one of the founders of the Center for Theoretical Studies of the University of Miami, of which he became the first director.
 During this period, he also worked in counseling positions for several research organizations and laboratories in Europe.
 With the invitation of Russian Academy of Sciences, he worked as a visiting professor in the USSR during 1968.

 He continued his work at the Center for Theoretical Studies of the University of Miami until 1992, after which he became the director of the Global Foundation research organization.

 Kursunoglu died on October 25, 2003, due to heart attack, shortly before that year's Coral Gables Conference, which was a festschrift for Paul Frampton combined with a memorial for Kursunoglu in a conference series he had been organizing since 1964.
 He had three children, İsmet, Sevil and Ayda, from his wife Sevda Arif.